microsoft/sarif-tools/README.md

 # Optional configuration section to override default values.
 configuration:
-  # This option controls whether to include results where a property to check is missing, default value is true.
+  # This option controls whether to include results where a property to check is missing, default
+  # value is true.
   default-include: false
+  # This option only applies filter criteria if the line number is present and not equal to 1.
+  # Some static analysis tools set the line number to 1 for whole file issues, but this does not
+  # work with blame filtering, because who last changed line 1 is irrelevant.
+Default value is
+  # true
+  check-line-number: true

 # Items in `include` list are interpreted as inclusion filtering rules.
 # Items are treated with OR operator, the filtered results includes objects matching any rule.
-# Each item can be one rule or a list of rules, in the latter case rules in the list are treated with AND operator - all rules must match.
+# Each item can be one rule or a list of rules, in the latter case rules in the list are treated
+# with AND operator - all rules must match.
 include:
-  # The following line includes issues whose author-mail property contains "@microsoft.com" AND found in Java files.
+  # The following line includes issues whose author-mail property contains "@microsoft.com" AND
+  # found in Java files.
   # Values with special characters `\:;_()$%^@,` must be enclosed in quotes (single or double):
   - author-mail: "@microsoft.com"
     locations[*].physicalLocation.artifactLocation.uri: "*.java"